Best Pool Table Brands in 2026: Who Actually Makes Good Tables

 There are maybe eight pool table brands worth buying.
-The rest are furniture companies that slap a felt surface on an MDF box and call it a billiard table.
+The rest are furniture companies that slap a felt surface on an MDF box and call it a billiard table, which sounds harsh until you shop the category.

 Olhausen: Best Overall